 Raising funds to help former gangsters and drug abusers start a new life

-You may be interested to watch an episode of ‘Unreported World’ on Chanel 4 entitled ‘Schools Under Siege’ (episode 8, November 2019), which can be found on 4 Catch Up.
+You may be interested to watch an episode of ‘Unreported World’ on Channel 4 entitled ‘Schools Under Siege’ (episode 8, November 2019), which can be found on 4 Catch Up.
 The programme reports on gang warfare in Hanover Park in Cape Town where our former minister, Rev’d Mike Crockett, is working to help transform the lives of gangsters.
 We are supporting him and Camp Joy through our church project this year.
 It is harrowing viewing but puts into context how important Mike’s work is and why our fund raising is so necessary.

 Each year Solihull Methodist raises money for an important cause, alternately at home or overseas.
 Mike Crockett, one of our previous ministers, is now a leading volunteer helping a church – the First Community Resource Centre – reduce gang violence in the depressed HANOVER PARK* district of Cape Town by rehabilitating former gang members and drug abusers at a place called CAMP JOY*.